-Operating activities consist primarily of net income adjusted for noncash items that include depreciation and amortization, contingent consideration and deferred revenue.
+Operating activities consist primarily of net income adjusted for noncash items that include depreciation and amortization, stock-based compensation expense, contingent consideration and deferred revenue.
 Cash flows from operating activities can fluctuate significantly from period-to-period as working capital needs and the timing of payments for accrued compensation (primarily in the first quarter) and other items impact reported cash flows.